- Unlimited travel by bus for a whole day in Wiltshire

 We only supply passes to permanent residents of Wiltshire.
 If you move somewhere outside Wiltshire you will need to make a new application to the council for your new address.
 When you have received your new concessionary bus pass please send the Wiltshire pass back to us (address on the back of the pass) or contact us direct.
 Your old Wiltshire pass will be invalidated so that it can no longer be used.Close

 Your bus pass provides you with free off-peak travel on local bus services anywhere in England between the hours of 9.30am and 11pm Monday to Friday and all day at weekends and bank holidays.
-There are also a limited number of morning buses where you can travel free before 9.30am because the services operate infrequently – a list of these is available on the document area of this page.
+There are also a limited number of morning buses where you can travel free before 9.30am because the services operate infrequently, a list of these are available in the sidebar.